Login

 Using npm:

-npm install "@fastpix/data-shakaplayer"
+npm install "@fastpix/video-data-shakaplayer"

 Using CDN:

-<script src="https://cdn.jsdelivr.net/npm/@fastpix/data-shakaplayer@latest"></script>
+<script src="https://cdn.jsdelivr.net/npm/@fastpix/video-data-shakaplayer@latest"></script>

 PLEASE NOTE